Skip to main content

 Transfer taxes, which are required by many state and local jurisdictions when you sell or give away a property, are generally not incurred when you transfer property into a revocable trust.
 As long as you are transferring the property to the same owners and in the same percentages, transfer taxes are not required.
 For example, if you and your husband each own 50% of your home and you transfer it to the trust as 50-50 owners, you would not need to pay transfer taxes.

-MORTGAGE IMPLICATION S FOR REAL ESTATE TRUSTS
+MORTGAGE IMPLICATIONS FOR REAL ESTATE TRUSTS

-If you have a mortgage on the property that you plan to transfer into your trust, be aware that this could trigger a “due-on-sale” or “due-on- transfer” clause in your loan.
-Be sure to check with your lender before you transfer your property into a trust.
-Most lenders are flexible on this and won’t expect you to pay your loan in full immediately.
 In most cases, retitling the property to put it into a trust with the same ownership won’t require an acceleration of your loan repayment.
 However, if you are splitting the property in a new ownership percentage, such as in a divorce, or gifting the property, that is likely to trigger a due-on-transfer clause.
 You should alert your mortgage lender when you transfer your deed into your trust even if no accelerated repayment is required.

 TAX AND INSURANCE IMPACTS OF REAL ESTATE TRUSTS

 Before transferring your property into a trust, you should also check with your title insurance company.
 Depending on your location and the title company, transferring the deed to your trust could require an endorsement on your title insurance policy or even necessitate the purchase of a new title insurance policy due to the change of ownership.
-An endorsement on your title insurance policy can cost as little as $100.
-Transferring your real estate into a trust should not require other changes to your property taxes or your insurance, but you do need to provide information to your insurance company and keep all documentation of the transaction.

-You don’t lose the benefit of a step-up in basis of y our property in the event of your death for property held in a revocable trust nor will your property tax assessment change if 100% of the property is going into your own trust.
+You don’t lose the benefit of a step-up in basis of your property in the event of your death for property held in a revocable trust nor will your property tax assessment change if 100% of the property is going into your own trust.
 However, it is important to retain the documentation showing this change in ownership.
 You must file a change of ownership status that clearly states that the ownership is a simple transfer to a trust.
 If you don’t, this could trigger a property reassessment.

 You should alert your homeowner’s insurance carrier about the transfer of ownership of your property to the trust.
 Your premiums and your homeowner’s policy shouldn’t change, but the company does need the policy to reflect the appropriate ownership status.